A QUBO formulation for the Tree Containment problem: Reducing Tree Containment to QUBO

 \item Clearly, for each $u_i\in V(\T)$ that is a leaf, we have $v_j\in d(\x,u_i)$, where $v_j$ is the leaf vertex of $\T'$ (and $\N$) whose label is identical to that of $u_i$.
 Hence, by Lemma~\ref{P10}, it follows that \(P_{10}(\x)=0\). \end{enumerate} Therefore, if \(\N\) displays \(\T\), then \(H(\x) =0\). \end{proof}

-\blue{We end this section by noting that $H(\x)$ contains constant and linear term.
+We end this section by noting that $H(\x)$ contains constant and quadratic terms.
 Strictly speaking, $H(\x)$ is therefore not in QUBO form.
-However, $H(\x)$ can easily be converted into QUBO form by replacing each linear term $x_i$ with the quadratic term $x_i^2$ and deleting any constant term as it has no impact on the optimization.}
+However, $H(\x)$ can easily be converted into QUBO form by deleting all the constant terms.
+The summation of all the constant terms that we deleted is called the offset; we use it during post-processing.